HerCath/SimpleLexer/README.md

 # SimpleLexer
 A simple lexer engine to write simple syntax recognition grammar patterns to macth complex expressions.
 It is fully runtime and does not need any code generation that need to be compiled afterward.
 The first implementation is 100% java and only in java.

+# Main difference with other existing solutions
+It does not really rely on tokens even though its output can be considered a token-stream.
+Its capabilities are more those you can expect from a regex engine.
+It can match "DDDC" using a grammar like 'D'* 'DC'.
+Lots of other lexers need more complex expression to hanlde the fact that the 1st token 'D' is a subset of the 2nd token 'DC'.
+Some lexer can't even hanlde such cases.

 # Input/Output
 The `Lexer` input is a `String`.
 Its output is a tree-like structure.